Rose Quarter: Transportation and parking

 Two MAX Light Rail stations serve the Rose Quarter area.
 The Rose Quarter Transit Center is located on the Red, Blue and Green Lines, and is located south of the arena, in an underpass where the tracks cross under Interstate 5.
-A separate station, the Interstate/Rose Quarter station, is located on the western side of the Rose Quarter campus and serves riders on the Yellow Line.
+A separate station still part of the transit center, the Interstate/Rose Quarter station, is located on the western side of the Rose Quarter campus and serves riders on the Yellow Line.
 Tri-Met also operates several bus lines which serve the arena as well as C-Tran's express routes 105 and 105X.

 The Rose Quarter offers over 2,600 parking spaces for Rose Quarter patrons on the premises.
 The spaces are distributed among four parking garages and two uncovered parking lots.
 In addition, arena management operates a pair of off-site parking lots with 1,700 additional spaces, located several blocks from the arena.
 Both off-site facilities are located on the MAX Light Rail line, which provides service to the Rose Quarter.
 Parking prices vary depending on the event, typically between US$8 and US$15 per vehicle.
 The parking garages are operated by City Center Parking.
 On-street parking near the arena is also available.